SYSTEMS LOADING

 Zero Touch API Automation

-The biggest barrier to adoption was manual effort.
-Advisors had to type client data into the mortgage system, and then type it again into the insurance system.
-This redundancy caused 57% of potential quotes to be abandoned.
-We mapped the flow to identify exactly where the data hand-offs were failing.
+The biggest reason advisors weren't selling insurance?
+They hated typing.
+They had to manually enter client data into the mortgage system, and then type it all out again into the insurance system.
+This annoying redundancy caused 57% of potential quotes to be completely abandoned.

 Complex Workflow Map

-The project was underpinned by a major change in Protection Advice Standards (PAS).
-We had to move the system from a rigid "All or Nothing" model to a flexible, client-centric approach.
+While we were fixing the tech, the industry rules changed.
+We had to move the entire system from a rigid "All or Nothing" model to a flexible, budget-friendly approach.

 Old Standard (2024)

 Advisors were forced to quote for the full mortgage debt.
-This resulted in high premiums that clients rejected immediately.
+This resulted in massive monthly premiums that clients immediately rejected.

 New Standard (2026)